This site is intended for U.S. healthcare professionals.

 • Bacterial, viral (including herpes zoster), and other infections due to opportunistic pathogens.

 Avoid use of CIBINQO in patients with an active, serious infection, including localized infections.
 The risks and benefits of treatment with CIBINQO should be carefully considered prior to initiating therapy in patients with chronic or recurrent infections or those who have resided or traveled in areas of endemic tuberculosis or endemic mycoses.
 Patients should be closely monitored for the development of signs and symptoms of infection during and after treatment with CIBINQO, including the possible development of tuberculosis in patients who tested negative for latent tuberculosis infection prior to initiating therapy.
 Consider yearly screening for patients in highly endemic areas for TB.
 CIBINQO is not recommended for use in patients with active TB.
 For patients with a new diagnosis of latent TB or prior untreated latent TB, or for patients with a negative test for latent TB but who are at high risk for TB infection, start preventive therapy for latent TB prior to initiation of CIBINQO.
 Viral reactivation, including herpes virus reactivation (eg, herpes zoster, herpes simplex), was reported in clinical studies with CIBINQO.
 If a patient develops herpes zoster, consider interrupting CIBINQO until the episode resolves.
 Hepatitis B virus reactivation has been reported in patients receiving JAK inhibitors.
-Perform viral hepatitis screening and monitoring for reactivation in accordance with clinical guidelines before starting therapy and during therapy with CIBINQO.
+Perform viral hepatitis screening in accordance with clinical guidelines before starting therapy and monitor for reactivation during therapy with CIBINQO.
 CIBINQO is not recommended for use in patients with active hepatitis B or hepatitis C.MORTALITY

-In a large, randomized postmarketing safety study in rheumatoid arthritis (RA) patients 50 years of age and older with at least one cardiovascular risk factor comparing another JAK inhibitor to TNF blocker treatment, a higher rate of all-cause mortality (including sudden cardiovascular death) was observed with the JAK inhibitor.
+In a large, randomized, postmarketing safety study in rheumatoid arthritis (RA) patients 50 years of age and older with at least one cardiovascular risk factor comparing another JAK inhibitor to TNF blocker treatment, a higher rate of all-cause mortality (including sudden cardiovascular death) was observed with the JAK inhibitor.
 CIBINQO is not approved for use in RA patients.

 MALIGNANCIES